microsoft/botbuilder-python/README.md

 This repo is part the [Microsoft Bot Framework](https://github.com/Microsoft/botframework) - a comprehensive framework for building enterprise-grade conversational AI experiences.

 In addition to the Python SDK, Bot Builder supports creating bots in other popular programming languages like [.Net SDK](https://github.com/Microsoft/botbuilder-dotnet), [JavaScript](https://github.com/Microsoft/botbuilder-js), and [Java](https://github.com/Microsoft/botbuilder-java).
-Production bots should be developed using the JavaScript or .Net SDKs.

 To get started see the [Azure Bot Service Documentation](https://docs.microsoft.com/en-us/azure/bot-service/?view=azure-bot-service-4.0) for the v4 SDK.